 The world is facing massive environmental challenges, not least climate change.
 What can the EU – and its environmental policies – do to help move us towards a sustainable future?
 The EU has the power to do a huge amount – but does it have the political will?

 About the author

-He has a Degree in Biochemistry from the University of York, UK, a PhD (in the breakdown of chemicals by bacteria) from the University of Glasgow, UK, and an MSc in Environmental Chemistry from the University of Edinburgh, UK.
+I have a Degree in Biochemistry from the University of York, UK, a PhD (in the breakdown of chemicals by bacteria) from the University of Glasgow, UK, and an MSc in Environmental Chemistry from the University of Edinburgh, UK.